0dot0repeating/dakka/README.md

 Also note that while Dakka does explicitly support Colorful Hell, it has not been extensively tested.
 If something is off with the support, bring it up on /vr/, and I'll get to it quickly enough.

+colorful\_hell\_80.pk3 was for, well, Colorful Hell 0.80.
+You probably don't want or need that one, but it's kept there anyway.

 ## Wait, why's it missing stuff?